-- Early engagement of expert advice and qualified professionals. - Works which may be susceptible to seasonal variations are programmed during less volatile seasons wherever possible. - Projects and the economic climate monitored on a regular basis, and contingency built into major schemes to lessen the overall impact. - Litigation is unlikely as legal team are engaged early to draft contracts with default terms clearly communicated and understood. - Project boards set up for Major Schemes to try to identify synergies early. - Capital Programme may be slowed, paused or schemes halted to mitigate financial impact.
+- tile - climate monitored on a regular basis, and contingency built into major schemes to lessen the overall impact. - Litigation is unlikely as legal team are engaged early to draft contracts with default terms clearly communicated and understood. - Project boards set up for Major Schemes to try to identify synergies early. - Capital Programme may be slowed, paused or schemes halted to mitigate financial impact.

-Risk Title: Inherent Score Current (Mitigated) Score Mitigations External funding resources are not received Impact: 3 Likelihood 4 12 - Medium Impact: 2 Likelihood: 3 6 - Low The level of internal borrowing required to finance the capital programme is monitored, and in accordance with borrowing limits.
+T Ι Risk Title: Inherent Score Current (Mitigated) Score Mitigations External funding resources are not received Impact: 3 Likelihood 4 12 - Medium Impact: 2 Likelihood: 3 6 - Low The level of internal borrowing required to finance the capital programme is monitored, and in accordance with borrowing limits.
 Risk Description Due to: The availability of cash resources to support internal borrowing is monitored.
 Expectations around future funding based on prior year funding and current economic climate.
 Lack of signed agreements from central government and other bodies.
-Changes to central government priority/policy determining where funds Capital programme is reprioritised.
+Changes to central government priority/policy determining where funds are directed or the funds available to bid Capital programme is reprioritised.
 Capital projects reengineered, paused, or deferred.
-External funding balances are monitored monthly, including capital receipts. are directed for. or the funds ava ailable to bid Triggers are monitored for S106 and CIL payments.
+External funding balances are monitored monthly, including capital receipts. for. or the funds ava Triggers are monitored for S106 and CIL payments.
 The expected levels of funding may not be achieved, resulting in a shortfall for the delivery of planned works or schemes.
 Bi-monthly monitoring of the capital programme by the Capital Programme Group.
 Regular monitoring by Director of Finance and Public Value.
 Risk Title: Inherent Score Current (Mitigated) Score Mitigations Capital Programme is not delivered as planned Impact: 3 Likelihood 6 18 - High Impact: 3 Likelihood: 4 12 - Medium Development of a Medium Term Capital Programme (MTCP) that can realistically be delivered to the time scales agreed.
 Risk Description Delays and longer term delivery dates, particularly for Major Schemes with multiple funding and partners, due to: Mitigate delays by bringing forward the planned start dates of future projects in the MTCP.
 Time taken to achieve planning consent, public consultation, environmental factors.
 The Capital Programme Group provides challenge and oversight and supports the Capital Programme delivery.
-Availability of contractors. of resource / spe ecialist Regular monitoring by Director of Finance and Public Value.
+Availability of contractors. of resource / spe cialist Regular monitoring by Director of Finance and Public Value.
 Design reenContractual • Projects are monitored at a service level and board level.
-Contractual variations.